 The second reason is the UIGEA, a law that passed in 2006 which made it illegal for banks and financial institutions to aid in funding online sports betting accounts.
 Although this doesn’t apply to poker, due to the already high risk gambling transactions posed and the hefty fines and penalties involved, most credit card companies abandoned all forms of gambling transactions deemed – gambling – even if it comes from legal state lotteries let alone poker.
 A bite in the butt for the WSOP and other major US poker sites that are currently struggling in the three regulated markets (DE, NV, & NJ), primarily New Jersey.

 While we’re not sure how they do it (ahem, yes I do but I can’t really say), one offshore site Ignition Poker (previously named Bovada) remains the most successful in processing most US based credit cards for VISA users.
-Non-visa users still are having most success at Betonline.ag, they accept all credit cards but their success rate per card is lower than others.
-They accept American Express but to use it you must have at least $250 in your account and have deposited a minimum of five times using a different method.
-So yea, first time Amex users are out of luck at all sites.
-These poker rooms are consistently in the top 3 highest player volume and host some of the softer games online (more players at tables).
+Non-Visa users still are having the most success at Betonline.ag.
+They accept all credit cards but their success rate per card is slightly lower than some others.
+They accept American Express, but to use it you must have at least $250 in your account and have deposited a minimum of five times using a different method.
+So yeah, first time Amex users are out of luck at all sites.
+These poker rooms are consistently in the top 3 highest player volume and host some of the softer games online (more players at the tables).

 Depositing via Western Union or MoneyGram